bpowning/339portfolio/README.md

-# 339portfolio
+# Portfolio

-Resume website for SI 339 portfolio project
+Resume website portfolio developed using HTML and CSS